It may seem like a house insulated with straw poses a significant fire hazard. Yes, loose straw is indeed highly flammable.

 We put the panels through an official test in 2018.
 The testing wall consisted of modules up to 2.9 m high and 1.2 m wide.
 They were covered by a waterproof membrane with wood fibre boards on the outside and clay plaster from the interior side.
 An axial force of 70 kN/m was applied vertically to simulate the roof/ceiling load.

 The result: EcoCocon wall showed no signs of damage whatsoever even after a full two hours of the fire test!
-The other surface only reached an average temperature of 32.1°C (89.78°F).
+The other side only reached an average temperature of 32.1°C (89.78°F).

 Now there is no doubt that a straw panel/clay surface composite can provide excellent fire protection that surpasses building regulation requirements.
 We were awarded the RE 120 (120 minutes) fire resistance classification, making EcoCocon panels a safe yet sustainable construction material.